premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <blockquote>

-The following methods helps us to select a desired option/value from dropdown list.
+The following methods help us to select a desired option/value from the dropdown list.

 - selectByVisibleText() method is used to select one of the options in a drop-down box or an option among multiple selection boxes.